 Advising Owners and Managers

-The HR department will be the advisors of the owners and managers.
+The HR department will be the advisor of the owners and managers.
 Owners and managers are experts in the business of the organization.
 Although, they may not be experts in people, corporate culture, work environment, and the laws of the land.
 This advice is confidential.
 So, supervisors should be given it before action is taken.
 Unfortunately, advice is often sought when issues become a crisis.

 Therefore, HR departments are considered separate from the rest of the employees.